Pei-devoteam/AWS-CloudWatch/Use CloudWatch to Monitor a Single Instance.md

 2. SSH to your ec2 instance and type the following command to download the CloudWatch agent.
 > $ wget download-link

 3. Depending on your operation system, you need different commands to install the package.
 Please refer to the documentation page of        aws.
-If your ec2 instance is running on linux, you can use the following command.
+If your ec2 instance is running on linux, you can use the following command:
-$ sudo rpm -U ./amazon-cloudwatch-agent.rpm
+> $ sudo rpm -U ./amazon-cloudwatch-agent.rpm

 ### Step 4.
 Create the Agent Configuration file on your instance.